particle-iot/docs/src/content/reference/datasheets/m-series/muon-datasheet.md

 When using a USB-2 or USB-3 port with USB-A to USB-C adapter cable, the USB port voltage cannot be changed and the port will not be able to power the Muon.

+Also beware of some wall adapters that have a USB-C cable, but do not support USB-C PD.
+Some of these are advertised as Raspberry Pi power adapters, which only support 5V and cannot be used to power the Muon.

 #### Expansion and peripheral power

 The onboard peripherals including Ethernet, the LoRa radio, and the expansion card are powered by the